|

 afterwards!
 In an utter

-stupor, the narrator imposed himself upon his good friends in Surfers' Paradise
+stupor, we imposed ourself upon our good friends in Surfers' Paradise

 and slept it off for a week, probably responding to questions from time to time